Scaling API Management

 Insights from understand phase

-Key transformation areas include headers, query parameters, and body at both request and response levels.
+Key transformation areas include headers, query parameters, and body content at both request and response levels.

-Key transformation areas include headers, query parameters, and body at both request and response levels.
+Key transformation areas include headers, query parameters, and body content at both request and response levels.

 Developers want simple configuration, live previews, and reusable templates to streamline major transformations.